What is advent and why do we celebrate it as part of the church year? What does the word Advent mean?

 2. Light the Candles on an Advent Wreath

 An advent wreath is a way to honor the Advent season in your home.
-Many churches have them, and you can purchase one of your own and use it every day with your family.
+Many churches have them, and you can purchase one of your own and use it daily with your family.

-We have one at our house at part of our Christmas decorations and keep it set up on our dining room table.
-We use it during our family devotion time and the kids take turns lighting and putting out the candles.
+We have one at our house as part of our Christmas decorations.
+We keep it set up on our dining room table.
+We use it during our family devotion time, and the kids take turns lighting and putting out the candles.

 Traditionally, the colors of the candles on the advent wreath have significance.
 Three purple candles and one pink are used.